AkuaDankwaa/Location-Intelligence/README.md

 2. Run the 'home_location_analysis queries.sql'

-3. Download Anaconda, launch Jupyter notebooks, load the shapefiles and run the home analysis python file
+3. Download Anaconda, launch Jupyter notebooks, Pip install and import the necessary libraries, load the shapefiles and run the home analysis python file

 4. View the attached location map in QGIS